iihtisyam/MelakaGo/README.md

 - To provide personalized information regarding tourist destinations, attractions, lodging, dining and activities.
 - To showcase local businesses and foster tourism to strengthen the local economy.

+# Developement Methodology: Agile Methodology

+The development methodology chosen for the MelakaGo application is Agile, which emphasizes flexibility, collaboration, and incremental progress.
+This approach ensures adaptability to changing requirements and industry dynamics.
+Agile benefits include flexibility in adjusting project requirements, improved collaboration among team members and stakeholders, and early issue detection to reduce project failure risks.
+Following agile principles involves defining the vision and goals, creating a prioritized product backlog, planning short sprints with clear goals, encouraging close collaboration during development, conducting regular meetings, and incorporating feedback through reviews and demos.
+The process concludes with retrospective meetings for continuous improvement and thorough documentation to maintain project knowledge.